Matienzof6/DLS-/README.md

 It will have false detection and it may not work perfeclty but im happy with the result and I will be doing improvements as I learn more about the language and libraries.

-To start the program just open the file DLS.exe and leave it running while youre watchig!
+To start the program just type
-You can minimize it